-Secondary metabolites are specialized small molecules produced in nature and often possessa variety of biological activities that can be used toward improving our quality of life.
+Secondary metabolites are specialized small molecules produced in nature and often possess a variety of biological activities that can be used toward improving our quality of life.
 These molecules possess exquisite chemical diversity and are often an inspiration for the development of new pharmaceutical agents.
-Research in the Winter lab is focused on 1) Elucidating the biosynthetic blueprint that nature uses for assembling secondary metabolites in bacteria and fungi, 2) Manipulating and reprograming biosynthetic systems for the generation of new compounds with enhanced bioactivity, and 3) Exploring the functional roles these molecules serve the producing organism, as well as their impact on the environment.
-To address these topics, we apply a multifaceted approach in our studies and implement research techniques from molecular genetics, biochemistry, chemistry, bioinformatics, structural biology and bioengineering.
+Research in the Winter lab is focused on 1) Using marine fungi and halophilic microorganisms (bacteria and fungi) as resources for the discovery of new therapeutic agents; 2) Elucidating the biosynthetic blueprint that nature uses for assembling secondary metabolites in bacteria and fungi; and 3) Characterizing and reprogramming biosynthetic systems and expression platforms for the generation of chemical entities that are otherwise inaccessible through traditional fermentation or synthetic methods.
+To address these topics, we apply a multifaceted approach in our studies and implement research techniques from molecular biology, biochemistry, chemistry, microbiology, bioinformatics, genomics, structural biology, and bioengineering.

 In their host organisms, secondary metabolites are assembled and modified by specialized machinery.
 Often times, the complex structures or chemical modifications instated by these molecular assembly lines are difficult to replicate using traditional synthetic methods, which pose significant challenges when developing pharmaceutical agents or derivatives for testing in biological assays.
 We aim to develop alternative approaches for producing these otherwise inaccessible molecules or derivatives by 1) Reprogramming the biosynthetic machinery for the production of therapeutic agents with increased biological activities and 2) Develop the individual enzymes that carry out complicated reactions into renewable and environmentally friendly biocatalysts for the chemoenzymatic synthesis or derivatization of new chemical entities.

-Shang, Z.; Winter J. M.;* Kauffman, C. A.; Yang, I.; Fenical, W.* (2019) Salinipeptins: Integrated Genomic and Chemical Approaches Reveal D-Amino Acid-Containing Ribosomally Synthesized and Post-Translationally Modified Peptides from a Great Salt Lake Streptomyces sp.
-ACS Chem Biol.
-14: 415-425 *= co-corresponding
+- Shang, Z.; Winter, J. M.;+ Kauffman, C. A.; Yang, I.; Fenical, W.+ (2019) Salinipeptins: Integrated Genomic and Chemical Approaches Reveal D-Amino Acid-Containing Ribosomally Synthesized and Post-Translationally Modified Peptides from a Great Salt Lake Streptomyces sp.
+ACS Chem Biol, 14(3), 415-425.